-René's four Canadian Disasters books deal with seventy-one significant and sometimes forgotten events in Canadian history.
-His research often uncovered memorable details that could not be included in his stories for the sake of length.
-Topics in bold print are covered in various editions of Canadian Disasters and that he has additional material on.
-Teachers who would like one or more topics included in an author visit, go to Contact René.
-If you have personal experience or information on one of these events he'd love to hear from you.
+René's four Canadian Disasters books deal with seventy-one significant and sometimes forgotten or misunderstood events in Canadian history.
+His research always uncovered fascinating details that could not be included in his published stories for the sake of length.
+Any topics in bold print will indicate which edition(s) of Canadian Disasters they are covered in.
+Contact him if you would like him to include such details in an author visit.
+(Go to Contact René) Conversely if you have personal experience or information on one of these events he'd love to hear from you.
 His stories are always improved with personal and verifiable information.

 Aircraft Disasters - Murder & Terrorism Air India Flight 182 Although the aircraft belonged to India, the terrorist explosion of Air India Flight 182 ranks as Canada's worst terrorist attack.
 The flight originated in Canada and the majority of those killed, 268 of 329 passengers, were Canadians.
 The 1985 destruction of the Air India 747 over the Atlantic Ocean remains one of the worst terrorist attacks in the world.
 The Canadian investigation and trial of suspects Talwinder Singh Parmar and Inderjit Singh Reyat was the longest and costliest in Canadian history, lasting almost 20 years.
 RCMP and CSIS were severely criticized for losing key evidence.
 Parmar was shot dead by police in India but Reyat, suspected of masterminding the attack was eventually only jailed for manslaughter.
 Many Canadians of Indian descent are still unable to feel 'closure' decades after this event.
 A significant reference is the book The Sorrow and The Terror written by Clark Blaise (Rene's writing prof at York) and his wife the late Baharati Mukherjee.
 (Canadian Disasters 1999, 2006, 2013) Canadian Pacific Flight 21 One of Canada's most significant cold cases is still unsolved.
 In 1965 a mysterious bomb exploded aboard a Canadian Pacific DC-6 flight between Vancouver and Whitehorse, Yukon.
 All forty-six passengers and six crew members were killed as the aircraft exploded and crashed 270 kilometres north of Vancouver in central B.C.
 Despite the remote interior location, the explosion was heard and the crash partly witnessed by forestry workers nearby.
 A lengthy RCMP investigation was unable to prove who planted the bomb.
 (Canadian Disasters 2013)